Quantitative approximation results for complex-valued neural networks: Approximating the squared real part

-As the first part of the proof, we show that modReLU networks can approximate functions of the form $z \mapsto \varrho(\Re(z) + c)$ with the usual ReLU $\varrho$; this will then allow us to use the approximation of the square function by ReLU networks as derived in \cite{YarotskyReLUBounds}.
+As a first step towards proving \Cref{prop:RealSquared}, we show that modReLU networks can approximate functions of the form $z \mapsto \varrho(\Re(z) + c)$ with the usual ReLU $\varrho$; this will then allow us to use the approximation of the square function by ReLU networks as derived in \cite{YarotskyReLUBounds}.